memfault/interrupt/_posts/2019-11-20-cortex-m-fault-debug.md

 where,

 - `DIVBYZERO` - Indicates a divide instruction was executed where the denominator was zero.
 This fault is [configurable](#configurable-usage-faults).
 - `UNALIGNED` - Indicates an unaligned access operation occurred.
 Unaligned multiple word accesses, such as accessing a `uint64_t` that is not `8-byte` aligned, will _always_ generate this fault.
-With the excpetion of Cortex-M0 MCUs, whether or not unaligned accesses below 4 bytes generate a fault is also [configurable](#configurable-usage-faults).
+With the exception of Cortex-M0 MCUs, whether or not unaligned accesses below 4 bytes generate a fault is also [configurable](#configurable-usage-faults).
-- `NOCP` - Indicates that a Cortex-M coprocess instruction was issued but the coprocessor is disabled or not present.
+- `NOCP` - Indicates that a Cortex-M coprocessor instruction was issued but the coprocessor was disabled or not present.
 One common case where this fault happens is when code is compiled to use the Floating Point extension (`-mfloat-abi=hard` `-mfpu=fpv4-sp-d16`) but the coprocessor was not [enabled](https://interrupt.memfault.com/blog/cortex-m-rtos-context-switching#fpu-config-options) on boot.
 - `INVPC` - Indicates an integrity check failure on `EXC_RETURN`.
 We'll explore an example [below](#coprocessor-fault-example). [`EXC_RETURN`](https://interrupt.memfault.com/blog/cortex-m-rtos-context-switching#exc-return-info) is the value branched to upon return from an exception.
 If this fault flag is set, it means a reserved `EXC_RETURN` value was used on exception exit.
 - `INVSTATE` - Indicates the processor has tried to execute an instruction with an invalid